Disclaimer: Don't own DP.

 Her brilliant, teal eyes opened as she coughed and gasped.

 But by the time her mind caught up with her body, Dan was gone.
-Valerie instinctively grabbed her ecto-blaster, eyes darting every which way.
+Valerie instinctively grabbed her ecto-blaster, eyes darting.
 Her jumbled thoughts screamed at her.

 She touched her face, noticing her mask laying a few feet away.
 Her battle suit was torn open and shredded in places, but she didn't hurt.
-Valerie turned her leg and noticed through the rip of her battle suit that her skin was sealed over, healed, smooth chocolate.
+Valerie turned her leg and noticed through the rip of her battle suit that her dark skin was sealed over, healed and smooth.
 No painful burn from Phantom's power.

 What had happened?